ed-cybros/ed-cybros/README.md

 - Working with relational data and basic database design
 - Web scraping and collecting structured and semi-structured data

-Focused on analyzing data to make informed decisions about which information should be preserved, emphasized, or discarded when preparing relevant datasets for subsequent pipeline stages.
+Focused on analyzing data and domain research **(music data)** to make informed decisions about which information should be preserved, emphasized, or discarded when preparing relevant datasets for subsequent pipeline stages.

 ## Applied data projects